luudvan94/luudvan94.github.io/_posts/2023-05-18-into-machine-learning-journey.md

 ---
 layout: post
-title: "Machine Learning process"
+title: 🚀 My Journey into Machine Learning
 date: 2023-05-18
 tags: learning machine-learning
 ---

-# 🚀 My Journey into Machine Learning

 Hello everyone!
 Recently, I've embarked on a fascinating journey into the world of Machine Learning.
 In this blog, I want to share some of the essential concepts I've learned so far.
 So buckle up, and let's dive in! 🏊‍♀️